MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/vfat-disabled-boot-issues.md

 ## <a id="identify-vfat-disabled-boot-issue"></a>How to identify boot issue

-Use the Azure portal to view the serial console log output of the VM in the boot diagnostics pane, serial console pane, or [AZ CLI](/cli/azure/serial-console#az-serial-console-connect).
+To identify a boot issue, use the [AZ CLI](/cli/azure/serial-console#az-serial-console-connect) or Azure portal to view the serial console log output of the VM in the boot diagnostics pane, serial console pane.
 If VFAT is disabled, you'll experience the following issues:

 ### Failed to mount /boot/efi

-When the */boot/efi* file system fails to get mounted, the following one or more outputs are displayed:
+When the */boot/efi* file system fails to get mounted, one or more of the following outputs are displayed:

 - Output 1